Explore UCD

 Assessment Strategy

-Examination: A two-hour examination in which students will be asked to answer two questions - one from each half of the module.
-2 hour End of Trimester Exam No Graded No
+Exam (In-person): Examination: A two-hour closed book examination in which students will be asked to answer two questions from a number of questions addressing issues discussed in the module.
+End of trimester

 100